javaee/jms-spec/pages/JMSListener.md

 The proposals on this page are addressed at the first of these proposals,  [https://java.net/jira/browse/JMS_SPEC-116 JMS_SPEC-116]:

-* The requirement for a MDB that consumes JMS messages to implement<tt>javax.jms.MessageListener</tt> will be removed.
+* The requirement for a MDB that consumes JMS messages to implement`javax.jms.MessageListener` will be removed.

-* Instead of having to provide a callback method <tt>void onMessage(Message m)</tt>, the callback method may have any name and can have multiple parameters of a variety of types.
+* Instead of having to provide a callback method `void onMessage(Message m)`, the callback method may have any name and can have multiple parameters of a variety of types.
 The developer can use parameter annotations to specify that a parameter must be set to the message object, to the message body, or to a specified message header or message property.

 * Instead of having to use the general-purpose activation property mechanism to define what messages the MDB will receive, the developer can specify a set of JMS-specific annotations.
 This is more obvious, less verbose and allows the compiler to detect spelling errors.